top of page

 How to use SMART goals to achieve more on and off the horse

-The SMART template allows us to create goals that can be achieved.
 Many riders and trainers go to each session with an idea of what they want to do but don't always have a specific vision for the future.
-Always keeping an eye on the bigger picture helps us keep our progress on track and achieve more.
+Always keeping an eye on the bigger picture helps us keep our progress on track.
+The SMART template allows you to create goals that can be achieved.

-Stagnation is often reached when goals are not put into effect.
-Once one short-term goals is achieved it can be hard to know where to go next.
-Having a set of both short and long-term goals is a good way to ensure you are always on track for something.
-Thus, training sessions can become streamlined and process made quicker.
+Once one short-term goal is achieved it can be hard to know where to go next and stagnation occurs.
+Having a set of both short and long-term goals is a good way to ensure you are always headed somewhere.
+Thus, training sessions can become streamlined and progress made quicker.

-If you ever feel unmotivated in your riding or training journey, setting concrete goals is a good way to build drive.
-Setting and achieving goals can become an addictive venture once you knock off your first few SMART goals.
-Start setting goals and go further in you horse journey.
+Setting concrete goals is a good way to build drive and motivation to work towards something.
+Creating goals and achieving them can become an addictive venture once you knock off your first few SMART goals.

 Comments